tfiers/phd/_sources/md/executing_code.md

 Two more useful magics:
 - `$$time` simply measures the run duration of a code block.
 - `$$timeit` repeatedly runs a code block to get accurate timing measurements and statistics.

+### Greek variable names

+Type for example "`\Sigma`"+`tab` in a Python Jupyter notebook (or in an IPython REPL) to get "`Σ`".

+An alternative, that works in all applications, is to use a 'compose key' tool.
+Those give you shortcuts to input Unicode characters anywhere.
+See [this guide](http://sjbyrnes.com/unicode.html) for a how to on Linux and Windows, and a cheat sheet for common technical symbols.